Denaturalization: Loss of ties

+Securitization

 Denaturalization is often justified on grounds such as: citizenship as a privilege that can be revoked at any time by the government; "those whose actions demonstrate disloyalty forfeit citizenship through those actions; terrorists do not deserve citizenship; citizenship is devalued when undeserving people hold citizenship, and its value is enhanced by stripping it from undeserving citizens".
 Denaturalization is therefore accompanied by discourse of securitization and the belief that threats to security come from outside of the nation.
 The targets of denaturalization are presented as foreign even when they were born and raised in the country that stripped their citizenship.

-In liberal democratic states, denaturalization has always been rare, when compared to the number of naturalizations or even more so the number of citizens.

 Ethnic minorities

 The Romanian Jews were denaturalized between 1864 and 1879 during the contested process of Jewish emancipation in Romania, which led to an international outcry and specific protections for Romanian Jews in the 1878 Treaty of Berlin.
 In Austria-Hungary, Romani people were often targeted with arbitrary deprivation of citizenship.

 The disintegration of the Austro-Hungarian, Russian, and Ottoman Empires after World War I and their replacement by nation-states led to the "unmixing of peoples", (a process of ethnic and national "dissimilation") involving mass expulsions, de facto denaturalization, and relegation of ethnic minorities to second-class citizenship.
 Following the Armenian genocide, Turkey continued the policy of ethnic homogenization in Anatolia by denaturalizing Armenians, Assyrians or Syriacs, Greeks, and Jews who were abroad, and sometimes those who remained in the country.
 All of the people ethnically cleansed during the Greek–Turkish population exchange lost their original nationality.
 Turkish denaturalization of ethnic minorities was formalized by a series of decrees in the 1920s and 1930s, and continued through World War II.
 By 1943, 93 percent of those denaturalized were Turkish Jews, putting them at high risk of dying during the Holocaust.
 The Second Czechoslovak Republic denaturalized Jews who fled or were expelled from the Sudetenland, which had been annexed to Germany in 1938.
 The same year, Poland, which was trying to reduce its Jewish population, passed a law that denaturalized Polish Jews living abroad.

+In the United States, citizenship had long been restricted to free whites and those of African descent.
+A number of Indian emigrants gained American citizenship during the early 20th century by qualifying as white.
+However, the 1923 Supreme Court case United States v.
+Bhagat Singh Thind found that Indians were legally non-white and could not be considered citizens.
+As a result, the US government moved to strip naturalized Indian-Americans of their citizenship, arguing that it had been "illegally procured."
+A number of denaturalization cases went forward, including against Thind's lawyer, a Californian named Sakharam Ganesh Pandit.
+However, Pandit successfully argued that he had reasonably relied upon his American citizenship and he would be unjustly harmed by its removal, winning his case in court.
+The federal government subsequently dropped its denaturalization cases against other Indian-Americans.